Siege-Perilous/tableslayer/packages/ui/components/stage/spec.md

 ## Things specifically not expected at this point of the project

+The following would happen in a later stage of this project

 - Wiring up the component into the app
 - Maintaining edits outside of the browser session through a data layer
 - Refinement of all the layers beyond a prototype (more and better effects)
+- Maintaining real-time state without a data layer.